khw980/SSDi8/README.md

 ## Chat

-To chat with the fp16 model, use the command:
+To chat with Mamba (FP16), use the command:
 ```
 python chat.py  --cache_graph
 ```

-To chat with the int8 model, use the command:
+To chat with Quamba (Int8), use the command:
 ```
 python chat.py  --cache_graph --act_scales_cache mamba-2.8b_scales_chat.pt  --quantize
 ```